ctoeun/about-me/README.md

 - 🌱 I’m currently learning mathematics and computer science
 - 💞️ I’m looking to collaborate on programming related projects

-- Currently studying applied mathematics at the University of Utah with an interest in programming
+- Currently studying applied mathematics at the University of Utah